FredericJacobs/Precompiled-Signal-Dependencies/SocketRocket/README.rst

 am sure it will come in time.

 Autobahn is a great test suite.
 The Python server code is good, and conforms well (obviously).
-Hovever, for me, twisted would be a deal-breaker for writing something new.
+However for me, twisted would be a deal-breaker for writing something new.
 I find it a bit too complex and heavy for a simple service.
 If you are already using twisted though, Autobahn is probably for you.